talvorn/talvorn.github.io/wikidump/Earth_Sect.md

 ## **Titles**

-Air Sect titles most often make reference to the more aggressive aspects of their magic, focusing upon storms, lightning, thunder and so forth, though some prefer less ominous methods of referring to themselves.
+Earth Sect titles usually make reference to their dominion over the very ground underfoot, with references to stone, mountains, gems, fortifcations and the earth itself being common.

   -